eddieantonio/makah-keyboard/index.md

     U+0313 <span class="uniname">combing comma above</span>
     indicates a glottalized version of a modified consonant, e.g,
     <kbd>k</kbd>+<kbd>&apos;</kbd> = ⟨k̓⟩.
- 2. Both ⟨x̌⟩ and ⟨X̌⟩ do not have a single code point used to reprsent them; instead, a pair of code points is used, and thus, one keystroke should output two code points for both of these characters.
+ 2. Both ⟨x̌⟩ and ⟨X̌⟩ do not have a single code point used to represent them; instead, a pair of code points is used, and thus, one keystroke should output two code points for both of these characters.